-The Financial Counselling Program 2014-17 (FCP) is funded by Consumer Affairs Victoria to support people in financial difficulty, targeting financially disadvantaged and vulnerable Victorians through the provision of information and referral, and financial counselling casework and related services.
+The Financial Counselling Program 2017-21 is funded by Consumer Affairs Victoria and provided by community agencies to support financially disadvantaged and vulnerable Victorians.

 How to contact a financial counsellor

-If you are in financial difficulty, you can get free, confidential and independent advice from a financial counsellor by calling the National Debt Helpline on 1800 007 007.
+If you are in financial difficulty, you can get free, confidential and independent advice from a financial counsellor by: